 KPop Demon Hunters directors Chris Appelhans and Maggie Kang addressed the potential sequel of the Netflix animated movie in a new interview.
-The much-talked-about movie delivered an incredible story that followed a Korean pop trio known as Huntrix (Rumi, Mira, and Zoey) who are secretly demon hunters tasked to protect humanity from the demon king, Gwi-Ma.
-However, the leading trio's resolve was tested due to the arrival of a rival boy band, Saja Boys, who are secretly demons working for Gwi-Ma.
+The much-talked-about film delivered an incredible story that followed a Korean pop trio known as Huntrix (Rumi, Mira, and Zoey), who are secretly demon hunters tasked with protecting humanity from the demon king, Gwi-Ma.
+However, the leading trio's resolve was tested due to the arrival of a rival boy band, Saja Boys, who are actually demons working for Gwi-Ma.

 KPop Demon Hunters involved many twists and turns, and one of them included the big reveal that Rumi is a half-demon.
-This revelation almost destroyed her bond with the rest of Huntrix since Rumi was almost swayed to the side of demons due to her heritage.
-Despite that, good triumphed over evil in the end, with Rumi reuniting with Mira and Zoey to put an end to Gwi-Ma's reign of terror (with an added assist from the leader of the demon boy band, Jinu).
-While Kpop Demon Hunters ended on a happy note, it was clear that the story of the animated movie is far from over because there are a lot of unexplored mythologies (such as Gwi-Ma's origin and the backstory of Rumi's parents), and the directors agreed.
+This revelation almost destroyed her bond with the rest of Huntrix since Rumi was almost swayed to the side of the demons due to her heritage.
+Despite that, good triumphed over evil, with Rumi reuniting with Mira and Zoey to put an end to Gwi-Ma's reign of terror (with an added assist from the leader of the demon boy band, Jinu).
+While Kpop Demon Hunters ended on a happy note, it was clear that the story of the animated movie is far from over, as there are a lot of unexplored mythologies (such as Gwi-Ma's origin and the backstory of Rumi's parents), and the directors agree.

 In an interview with Shine on Media, KPop Demon Hunters directors Chris Appelhans and Maggie Kang addressed the possibility of a sequel, pointing out that there are so "many unanswered questions" that "could be their own story that feels like so many possibilities" in the future: